-Assets for SPRBT are held in trust and are commingled with those of several other plans and programs-including the Employees' Retirement System of Rhode Island-for investment purposes.
+Assets for the SPRBT are held in trust and are commingled with those of several other plans and programs-including the Employees' Retirement System of Rhode Island-for investment purposes.
 The State Treasurer is responsible for setting the asset allocation policy and for investing the funds.

-Table 5 shows the net plan assets for SPRBT.
+Table 5 shows the net plan assets for the SPRBT.
 Table 6 shows a reconciliation of the assets between the previous valuation and this valuation.
 Table 7 shows the development of the actuarial value of assets.
-Table 8 shows the distribution of investments by category- almost 65% of assets at market value are held in equities, including real estate and private equity-and Table 9 shows a historical summary of the return rates.
-As can be seen, the net market value rate of return was 19.0% for the year ended June 30, 2011, and the return on the actuarial value of assets was 3.8%.
+Table 8 shows the distribution of investments by category - almost 74% of assets are held in equities, including real estate and private equity - and Table 9 shows a historical summary of the return rates.
+As can be seen, the market value rate of return was 1.8% for the year ended June 30, 2012, and the return on an actuarial asset basis was 5.9%.

-The average annual return based on the market value of assets over the last ten years (July 1, 2001 - June 30, 2011) was 5.3%.
+The average annual return based on the market value of assets over the last ten years (July 1, 2002 - June 30, 2012) was 6.4%.
 This is less than the current 7.50% annual investment return assumption.
-The average annual return based on the actuarial value of assets over the same period was 4.9%.
+The average annual return based on the actuarial value of assets over the same period was 5.4%.

-All returns above are net of both investment and administrative expenses, and therefore, may differ from other information provided by the General Treasurer's office or the investment managers and advisors.
+All returns above are net of both investment and administrative expenses, and may differ from other information provided by the General Treasurer's office or the investment managers and advisors.